Previous | Contents | Index | Next

 However, this error can also occur when memory is not running out at all, because PuTTY receives data in the wrong format.
 In SSH-2 and also in SFTP, the server sends the length of each message before the message itself; so PuTTY will receive the length, try to allocate space for the message, and then receive the rest of the message.
 If the length PuTTY receives is garbage, it will try to allocate a ridiculous amount of memory, and will terminate with an ‘Out of memory’ error.

-This can happen in SSH-2, if PuTTY and the server have not enabled encryption in the same way (see question A.7.5 in the FAQ).
-Some versions of OpenSSH have a known problem with this: see question A.7.16.
+This can happen in SSH-2, if PuTTY and the server have not enabled encryption in the same way (see question A.7.3 in the FAQ).

 Any error beginning with the word ‘Internal’ should never occur.
 If it does, there is a bug in PuTTY by definition; please see appendix B and report it to us.